playcanvas/model-viewer/README.md

 Ensure you have [Node.js](https://nodejs.org) installed (v10.0+).
 Then, from a command prompt, run:

     npm install
-    npm build:local
+    npm run build

 This will invoke Webpack and output the built viewer to the `dist` folder.
+To invoke Webpack with the `--switch` flag, do:

+    npm run build:watch

 ## How to run